julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 This is folklore, ancestral knowledge, and the craft of roots, leaves, and story. *This is not medical advice.*

+If you're looking for more than individual herbs, my **[Folk Fertility Magic: A Complete 4-Month Fertility System](https://wildwitchherbs.gumroad.com/l/fertility-magic)** brings these traditions together into a structured program.
+It also includes a Fertility Path Finder to help identify different fertility challenges, then guides you through month-by-month herbal practices, menstrual rites, moon work, and traditional folk rituals instead of leaving you with disconnected spells.

 - To explore fertility for men, see **[Fertility Herbs for Men](/fertility-herbs-for-men-old-world/)**.
 - Learn about what plants to stay away from: **[Herbs to Avoid if Trying to Conceive](/herbs-to-avoid-when-getting-pregnant/)**.